fricklr/TeeOnArdu/README.md

 I keep this as kind of a memorial 😎, but please note that **this code is no longer maintained**.
 It has been very useful several years ago.
-But now please use https://github.com/arduino-libraries/MIDIUSB.
+But now please use https://github.com/arduino-libraries/MIDIUSB or https://github.com/tttapa/MIDI_controller.

 TeeOnArdu